 If the name alone doesn’t allude to an unpleasant experience, then I don’t know what will.
 It is a bloomy rind cheese similar to brie but pickled in a big ole’ jar of spiced oil and garlic.
 If wet cheese is your jam (no pun intended), you may be able to power through the weird consistency and potent flavour.
 Otherwise, it’s not recommended.

-What can be referred to as “trash fish” in other cultures, Carp is used as the centrepiece for a Czech Christmas dinner.
-While they keep the prized fish extra fresh for a special holiday presentation, the flesh of the bottom feeder can taste rather muddy to some people.
-It all comes down to personal preference and taste, but if you want to partake in Czech traditions, pair it with a side of potato salad.
+What can be referred to as “trash fish” in other cultures, Carp is not only a prized cuisine, but the centrepiece of a Czech Christmas dinner.
+Not to mention, they keep the prized fish extra fresh for a special holiday presentation, the flesh of the bottom feeder can taste rather muddy to some people.
+It all comes down to personal preference and taste, but if you want to partake in Czech traditions, eat it in addition to a side of potato salad.

 So now that you’re aware of the top 8 must-eat foods in Prague, you’ll need to brush up on your Czech!
-Here are some useful phrases to remember that will help you communicate with waiters and locals alike:
+Knowledge of cuisine coupled with some useful phrases will help you communicate with waiters and locals alike:

 1. Prosím pronounced pro-seem (Multiple meanings of “You’re welcome”, “Please”, “Here you are”)